This post may contain affiliate links. Please read my disclosure and privacy policy.

 What does coconut flour taste like?

-Coconut flour has a flavor similar to dried unsweetened coconut.
-The flavor isn’t overwhelming in this pancake recipe, especially if you serve it with fruit or maple syrup on top, but you can taste a hint of coconut.
+Coconut flour has a flavor similar to that of dried, unsweetened coconut.
+The flavor isn’t overwhelming in this pancake recipe, especially when served with fruit or maple syrup on top, but you can still taste a hint of coconut.

 Can you substitute coconut flour for regular flour?